eliaskousk/parallella-riscv/README.md

 ### Main Build Script

-You can build everything in one step using the master build script:
+You can build everything (bitstream and software) in one step using the master build script:

 ```bash
 ./scripts/build.sh